 The Geographical situation of Iran

-Iran is located southwest of the Asian Continent, From north the country borders with the Caucasus and Caspian Sea (Mazandaran Sea) and Central Asin from east it borders with Afghanistan and Pakistan from south with the Persian Gulf and Sea of Oman and from west it is bounded by Iraq and Turkey The present Iran is part of a bigger mountainous plateau which incorporated several seas, lakes and plains including the Caspian Sea at north, the Jeyhoon and Seyhoon plains, the steppes at northeast, the Koora (Koorosh) Plain at northwest, the Punjab Valley at southeast, Sea of Oman and Persian Gulf at south and Mesopotamia region between Tigris and Euphrates at west.
+Iran is located southwest of the Asian Continent, From the north the country borders the Caucasus and Caspian Sea (Mazandaran Sea) and Central Asin from the east it borders with Afghanistan and Pakistan from the south with the Persian Gulf and Sea of Oman, and from the west, it is bounded by Iraq and Turkey present Iran is part of a bigger mountainous plateau which incorporated several seas, lakes, and plains including the Caspian Sea at the north, the Jeyhoon and Seyhoon plains, the steppes at northeast, the Koora (Koorosh) Plain at the northwest, the Punjab Valley at the southeast, Sea of Oman and the Persian Gulf at south and Mesopotamia region between Tigris and Euphrates at west.
 In fact, the former bigger Iranian plateau covered an area of 2,600,000 sq. km out of which only 1,648,000 sq. km belongs to present Iran.
-Iran is a giant parallelogram fallen between Persian Gulf and Sea of Oman at the south and the Caspian Sea at the north and has served as bridge and corridor between Central Asia and Western Asia.
-Its bigger diameter stretches from Ararat Mountain at the north to Guatr Port at south at a distance of 2,210 kilometers and its smaller diameter stretches from Sarakhs River at the north to Arvandrud River at south at a distance of 1,400 kilometers.
+Iran is a giant parallelogram fallen between the Persian Gulf and Sea of Oman at the south and the Caspian Sea at the north and has served as a bridge and corridor between Central Asia and Western Asia.
+Its bigger diameter stretches from Ararat Mountain at the north to Guatr Port at the south at a distance of 2,210 kilometers and its smaller diameter stretches from Sarakhs River at the north to Arvandrud River at the south at a distance of 1,400 kilometers.
 Half of Iran is mountainous.
-One-fourth of the country is fertile and one fourth is barren and salty.
-The latitude of the country at the farthest edge or Guatr Port is 25 degrees and the latitude at northwest extremity bordering Ararat Plain is 40 degrees.
+One-fourth of the country is fertile and one-fourth is barren and salty.
+The latitude of the country at the farthest edge or Guatr Port is 25 degrees and the latitude at the northwest extremity bordering Ararat Plain is 40 degrees.
 The country's longitude varies between 44 degrees and 63.5 degrees compared to Greenwich Time in London.
-The farthest eastern point reaches Kuhak at the border with Pakistan and the farthest western edge is Bazargan border town which neighbors with Turkey.
-The difference of time between the farthest eastern town compared to farthest western town is approximately 1.18 hours.
-Iran has 468 km border with Turkey, 1609 km border with Iraq, 945 km with Afghanistan, 978 km with Pakistan, 40 km with Armenia, 768 km with the Azerbaijan Republic and 1206 km with the Turkmenistan Republic.
-As a whole, the country's circumference is 8,731 kilometers from the Caspian Sea to Persian Gulf and Sea of Oman.
+The farthest eastern point reaches Kuhak at the border with Pakistan and the farthest western edge is the Bazargan border town which neighbors Turkey.
+The difference of time between the farthest eastern town compared to the farthest western town is approximately 1.18 hours.
+Iran has a 468 km border with Turkey, 1609 km border with Iraq, 945 km with Afghanistan, 978 km with Pakistan, 40 km with Armenia, 768 km with the Azerbaijan Republic, and 1206 km with the Turkmenistan Republic.
+As a whole, the country's circumference is 8,731 kilometers from the Caspian Sea to the Persian Gulf and Sea of Oman.
 Out of 160 million hectares in the country, about 20.7% is desert and barren, 54.9% is covered by plains, 7.6% is covered by forests and the remaining 14.4% is fertile.